Quick note: this post has been updated as of spring, 2019.

 The same is true for the college experience.
 A big, sporty, spirited school with 350-person lectures and a general education core curriculum might be perfect for one student – and a nightmare for another who needs a different learning environment to succeed.

 In fact, to really put college rankings into context, you should really know the methodology used to create them.
 At US News and World Report, the dominant annual college ranking entity, the rankings take into account a number of factors, some of which might surprise you.
-For example, for some strange reason, US News decided that asking college presidents and administrators to rank themselves and their competitors (to which they refer, in a genteel way, as “peer institutions”), would be a good first building block for their ranking methodology.
-So US News sends college presidents and provosts a survey each year, called the “academic peer assessment survey,” asking these (biased?) administrators about their impressions of their “peer institutions.”
+For example, US News asks college presidents and administrators to rank themselves and their competitors (to which they refer, in a genteel way, as “peer institutions”), as one of the main building blocks for their college rankings methodology.
+They send college presidents, provosts and admission directors a survey each year, called the “academic peer assessment survey,” asking these (biased?) administrators about their impressions of their “peer institutions.”
+About 35% of this group submits responses.
 US News also sends questionnaires to 2,200 high school counselors – and of this group, only about 7 percent respond (have you ever seen a high school counselor with time to spare?).

 Think of it this way: If there were a rankings process in the fast food industry, and US News sent the CEOs of Wendy’s, McDonald’s, Burger King, White Castle, Carl’s Jr. and Hardee’s a questionnaire asking them whose burger they thought was best, what do you think each of them would say?
 And if you’re a fan of small, one-bite burgers with chopped onions under a steamed mini-bun, would it matter to you if Burger King’s flame-broiled burger came out #1?

 So that reputation piece?
 The opinion that college administrators and those 154 high school counselors have about what the list should look like?
-That accounts for almost a quarter of the methodology.
-It’s 22.5% of the weight inside that rank.
-The opinions of college administrators account for 15% of the rankings (this group has a 40% response rate), and the information from high school counselors accounts for 7.5% of the rankings (this is the group with the aforementioned 7% response rate – that means there are 154 high school counselors across the whole country whose opinions count towards this nationally-revered ranked college list).
+It’s 20% of the weight inside that rank.
+The opinions of college administrators (this group’s 35% response rate is actually down from 40% last year), and the information from high school counselors (this is the group with the aforementioned 7% response rate – that means there are 154 high school counselors across the whole country whose opinions count towards this nationally-revered ranked college list) account for one-fifth of the US News rankings.

 What??!
 How did I not know this?